 The dramatic events surrounding the fraudulent transfer of hundreds of millions of dollars from Angola to London involving top British banks have the elements of a gripping movie.

-There’s news of clandestine meetings, midnight flights on chartered jets, political intrigue and twists, including corrupt politicians and the cops heroically swooping in on the looted cash.
+There’s news of VIP meetings, midnight flights on chartered jets, political intrigue and twists, including corrupt politicians and the cops heroically swooping in on the looted cash.

 It is not, of course, a movie, but a real example of how billions can be looted and laundered from Africa and elsewhere annually through British banks.